 Margarine Box Chocolate Chip Cookies is the name I gave this old recipe from I Can’t Believe It’s Not Butter.
-The funny thing is I saw it on an I Can’t Believe It’s Not Butter ad and on a box of Aldi brand margarine.
-At the time, both versions called for stick type margarine.
+The funny thing is I saw the margarine chocolate chip cookies recipe on an I Can’t Believe It’s Not Butter ad and on a box of Aldi brand margarine.
+Both versions called for stick type margarine.
 Now I Can’t Believe It’s Not Butter has it on their website with the name Delicious One-Bowl Chocolate Chip Cookies.

 Baking Sticks or Spread